Release-Engineering-Group-13/model-training/README.md

-# CS4295_Project
+# Model training
-Final project for CS4295 Release Engineering for Machine Learning Applications.
+Responsible for the training of the machine learning model

 ## Setup